It’s time to clean up mining in B.C. Tell the government to reform its mining laws.

 The B.C. government must reform and enforce its laws to:

-Protect our waters and communities from toxic mine waste
+Protect our communities and waters from toxic mine waste

 Modernize one of B.C.’s oldest laws